mongodb/docs/source/core/replication.rst

 Replication complicates consistency, as operations need to complete successfully on multiple systems in order for all nodes in the database to be consistent with each other.
-This section provides an overview of the mechanisms that MongoDB provides to ensure consistency.
+This section provides an overview of the concepts that underpin database consistency and the mechanisms that MongoDB provides to ensure that replica sets reflect consistent states.

 .. _replica-set-rollbacks: